 I’m not a plumber.
 In fact, I’m not very handy around the house at all.

 Of course, we needed estimates.
-After making a few calls to local plumbers, the Honeybee presented me with three estimates:
+After making several calls to local plumbers, the Honeybee presented me with three options:

 - Plumber 1: $450